Custom Orders

 Ultimately, you are paying for the following:

-• Shipping - nearly all UK orders would be in the free shipping bracket, overseas orders will vary a lot.
-I can ship by courier but it is now stupidly expensive, particularly to the EU.
+- Shipping - nearly all UK orders would be in the free shipping bracket, overseas orders will vary a lot.
+I can ship by courier but it is now stupidly expensive.
 Generally, Royal Mail gets the job done with a minimum of fuss.
+Again, only applies if I'm doing fabbing and assembly.

 The following points should also be noted:

-• There is a minimum run size.
+There is a minimum run size.
 For the fabricator I currently use this is 5 boards.
 There are few, if any, fabs that will do single boards - it just isn't worth their while.
 If you know differently then please let me know.
+Obviously, this only applies if I'm doing fabbing and assembly for you.

 Assuming you're happy with having mainboards and faceplate the same colour, I can generally get both on a single panel.
 A typical panel might look something like the image below (this particular example has mainboard and faceplate for two separate modules)